-Eating disorder is a severe condition relating to improper eating behavior that negatively affects a person's ability to function in different areas of life.
-It usually affects the body shape, weight and leads to several other diseases.
+Eating disorder is a condition relating to an improper eating behavior due to emotional instability that negatively affects a person's body.
+It usually affects the body shape, weight and leads to several diseases too.

-There are several types of eating disorders that impact the body's nutrition level.
-It develops in the teen and young adult years.
-However, with the right treatment one can return their healthier eating habit and you can avoid serious complications too.
+There are different types of eating disorders that impact the body's nutrition level.
+It’s often diagnosed in teens and young adults.
+However, with the right treatment one can return to their healthier eating habits and can avoid serious complications too.

-- Anorexia nervosa: In this condition, the individual follows a restricted eating pattern and gets considerably underweight, as compared to other people of their same age.
-They have an intense feeling of gaining weight and they relentlessly pursue thinness, leading to distorted body image.
+- Anorexia nervosa: In this condition, the individuals follow a restricted eating pattern and get considerably underweight, as compared to other people of their same age.
+They get an intense feeling of gaining weight and they relentlessly pursue thinness, leading to distorted body image.

 - Bulimia nervosa: In this condition, the individual eats a large amount of food in a specific period of time.
-Even though they get a fear of gaining weight, despite having normal weight, they are not able to control eating.
+Even though he gets a fear of gaining weight, despite having normal weight, they are not able to control eating.

-- Binge eating disorder: In this condition, the person eats a large amount of food, despite not feeling hungry.
+- Binge eating disorder: In this condition, the people eat a large amount of food, despite not feeling hungry.
 They constantly have a feeling of shame, guilt, and distress.
-A person with binge eating disorder often suffers from obesity, and has a risk of medical complications too.
+A person with binge eating disorder often suffers from obesity and has a risk of medical complications too.

-- Rumination disorder: In this condition, the person regurgitates food they have chewed previously, and either re-chew it or re-swallow it.
-This disorder often leads to malnutrition or severe weight loss.
+- Rumination disorder: In this condition, a person regurgitates food that he chewed previously.
+The person brings up the swallowed food to the mouth and re-chews it.
+This condition often leads to malnutrition or severe weight loss.

 - Restrictive food intake disorder: In this condition, the individual restricts or avoids eating sufficient nutrition and calories because of the fear of weight gain.
 They have poor development of age and height, and often depend on supplements for nutrient deficiencies.

-The treatment for eating disorders depends on the particular symptoms and the type of disorder you are going from.
-You can either go for medication, or therapy, or a combination of both.
+The treatment for eating disorders depends on the particular symptoms and the type of condition one is going through.
+One can either go for medication or therapy or a combination of both.
 There are several nutrition education workshops done for treating eating disorders.

-If you choose therapy for treating eating disorders, the therapist will at first interrogate and address other health problems.
-In severe cases, they might even ask you to go for hospitalization.
-If untreated for a long period, eating disorders can turn serious and life-threatening.
+If a person chooses therapy for treating eating disorders, the therapist interrogates and addresses other health problems.
+In severe cases, the therapist might even ask the person to get hospitalized.
+If untreated for a long period, eating disorders can turn into a serious and life-threatening condition.

-- Pay attention to your feelings: Your feelings and mood play an important role in several types of eating disorder like binge eating disorder, or restrictive food intake disorder.
-Hence, always pay a close attention to whatever you are feeling and respect what you need the most.
-It can be counter intuitive at first, but you will get through this by daily practice.
+- Pay attention to your feelings: The feelings and mood of a person play an important role in several types of eating disorders like binge eating disorder, or restrictive food intake disorder.
+Hence, one always has to pay a close attention to whatever he feels and respect what is needed the most.

-- Try variations: Instead of eating, you can try doing something new like reading a book or visiting a new place.
+- Try variations: A person must try replacing the urge of eating by doing something new, like reading a book or visiting a new place.
 Trekking is also a good alternative to get a healthy body.
-If you are suffering from binge eating disorder, this tactic will help you to avoid eating a lot.
+If a person is suffering from binge eating disorder then this tactic can help to avoid eating a lot.

-- Rejuvenate your mind: Take your time to clear negative thoughts from your mind everyday.
-Try healthy exercises to rejuvenate your body and mind, if you aren't able to do all these at first, you can simply try deep breathing techniques.
+- Rejuvenate your mind: Take your time to clear negative thoughts from your mind every day.
+Try healthy exercises to rejuvenate your body and mind, if a person isn’t able to do all these at first, he can simply try deep breathing techniques.

-- Know your limits: Self-care is important to get over eating disorder, and for this you should know and honor your limits.
-Make an alternate plan for yourself by the help of medical professionals and do whatever makes you feel more comfortable.
-Don't force anything, because it might affect your mental well being a lot.
+- Know your limits: Self-care is important to get over eating disorder, and for this one should know and honor the limits.
+A person can make an alternate healthy plan for himself by the help of a professional.
+One must not force anything, because it might affect the mental well being a lot.